 Keep it real – get gigs

-A healthy digital presence, social media love and soaring Spotify plays is always good.
+A healthy digital presence, social media love, and soaring Spotify play are always good.
 But every successful artist also needs to exist IRL too.

 Touring is still a reliable way to make money, especially if you’re an all-star performer.
 The best singers and rappers know how to put on amazing shows for fans – no matter the size of the crowd.
 Great shows create buzz, get people talking and make big industry players take notice.